pdjr-modules/NOP100/hardware/README.md

 ### Power supplies

-Twin DC-DC converters take power from the NMEA bus (NET-S/NET-C) and output 5VDC 200mA and 3.3VDC 250mA supplies.
+A DC-DC converter takes power from the NMEA bus (NET-S/NET-C) and outputs 5VDC 400mA to the module.
-The Teensy 4.0 on-board 3.3VDC output is not used.
+The Teensy 4.0 on-board 3.3VDC output is available by a solder bridge for exteral 3.3V consumers.

+If the 3.3VDC 250mA maximum that the Teensy can supply is not adequate, then an additional 3.3VDC 300mA DC-DC converter can be installed on the module PCB and the solder-bridge to the Teensy supply removed.

 ### CAN interface